Danny O'Dell provides an overview of strength endurance and an example training programme

 To set apart the differences between lifters the load lifted by each one must be divided by the body mass of the individual subjects.
 Strength endurance is highly specific to muscle activity.

-Special work capability of strength endurance is expressed mainly in the cyclic events, which are those requiring powerful repetitions in a constant recurring fashion.
+Special work capability of strength endurance is expressed in the cyclic events, which are those requiring powerful repetitions in a constant recurring fashion.
 In the acyclic sports arena the ability to exert powerful muscular motion in the static form is even more pronounced.
 Take for example, the wrestler holding his opponent, and then over powering him for the point or match win.

 Forming the base of strength endurance is general endurance.
 The best way to develop strength endurance is under the most demanding conditions and that is through the simulation of contest conditions or in high volume workouts.
 This does not however preclude the use of special strength exercises to help build the strength base of the athlete.